fatimaaltaf/wanda-th-v1/README.md

 * Create a search tool directory where users can add a profile with a website link and more information about their expertise
 * One view for profile with only name, shortened URL, and user expertise info displayed in the profile to create a cleaner UI.
+* Due to not having enough time to complete the data scrape feature, I put in a field for users to manually add their expertise which is searchable.
-* Profile information is searchable via the search filter bar
+* Profile information is searchable via the search filter bar.

 ## If I had more time ⏰: